MixinNetwork/mixin/doc/mixin-kernel-technical-paper.md

 ### 2.3 Cryptographic and encoding foundations

 Transactions use encoding version `0x05`; snapshots use version `0x02`.
 Both use a deterministic binary encoder.
 BLAKE3 produces transaction, snapshot, round, network, and message identifiers where the corresponding code path calls for it.
 Signatures and public keys use Edwards25519 group operations.
+The Schnorr and CoSi Fiat-Shamir challenge scalars are derived with SHA-512, following the Edwards25519 convention; the ghost-key derivation scalar $H_s$ uses BLAKE3.
+Address hashes and checksums use SHA3-256.

 The distinction between payload and envelope is important: